stolostron/rhacm-docs/manage_applications/managing_placement_rules.md

 ## Updating a placement rule
 {: #placement_update}

-To update a placement rule that is a separate resource, you can use the {{site.data.keyword.gui}}, the Kubernetes command line interface (`kubectl`) tool, or REST API.
+To update a placement rule that is a separate resource, you can use the console, the Kubernetes command line interface (`kubectl`) tool, or REST API.

-* To use the {{site.data.keyword.gui}} to edit a placement rule, complete the following steps:
+* To use the console to edit a placement rule, complete the following steps:

-  1. Open the {{site.data.keyword.gui}}.
+  1. Open the console.
   2. Click the **Search** icon in the Header.
   3. Within the search box, filter by `kind:placementrule` to view all placement rules.
   4. Within the list of all placement rules, click the placement rule that you want to update.
 The YAML for the rule is displayed.